MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## How to update React Native SDK to the latest version

-If you have already integrated our SDK into your application and want to upgrade to a newer version of the SDK, please follow the following steps to upgrade:
+If you've already integrated our SDK into your application and want to upgrade to a newer version of the SDK, follow the following steps to upgrade:

 1. `npm uninstall --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to uninstall old App Center packages.